MadcapJake/rabble/README.md

 ### Status

-Supports some basic words, anonymous blocks, and named functions.
+A good chunk of builtins, a REPL, and some tests have been added.
+Lots more words to be added but already pretty fun to fiddle with!

 ### Upcoming

-* Add more words
+* Add (even) more words
 * Implement a return stack
-* Tests
 * Debugger
-* REPL
 * Documentation

 ## Credits